ahelii/ahelii.github.io/docfive.md

 python myprogram.py test --work_dir work --test_file input.txt --output_file output.txt
 ```

+---

 ### (Optional) Step 8: Measure Accuracy
 ```bash
 python accuracytesting.py
 ```
 This will compare predictions (`output.txt`) to answers (`answer.txt`) and output accuracy.

+*Challenge:* Use a different accruacy calculation tool to see how accurate the model is!
 ---

 ### Step 9: View Predictions